hindu-comm/mail_stream_indology/2016/06/amsala/10__Herman_Tull.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2016-June/043562.html)

-​
 Dermot,

-I worked on this 30 years ago,​ and I remember asking the exact same question.
-If memory serves correctly (and it may be ​unreliable here), I believe Sayana's commentary
+I worked on this 30 years ago, and I remember asking the exact same question.
+If memory serves correctly (and it may be unreliable here), I believe Sayana's commentary is helpful here in getting to Eggeling's definition
-​is
- helpful here
-​ in getting to Eggeling's definition​
 .

-​
-(I'm away from my library right now, and I cannot check ​.​
+(I'm away from my library right now, and I cannot check .
-)​

-​Herman
+)

+Herman

 Herman Tull
 Princeton, NJ